Luck or Blessings?

 It’s really about fear, though.
 Fear things won’t go our way.
 Fear that the good things that are happening will suddenly turn sour.
 Fear for the future, ours and that of our loved ones.

 “Luck” is not mentioned in the Bible at all.
-Fortune is found, however, in Isaiah 65:11 as something people try to appease, as they “spread a table for Fortune.”
+Fortune, however, is found in Isaiah 65:11 as something people try to appease, as they “spread a table for Fortune.”
 This is the obsession to guard against.
 The misplaced trust in whatever attempts to sway the future we look to.

 The Lord God is firm in His insistence that we should trust in Him alone.
 When I think of those who wear themselves out playing games with their future and their fortunes, my heart groans with sadness.